Soul Abscence 🌟

 Date: 8th January 2023

-Rust, Hashing, CLI
+Tags: Rust, Hashing, CLI

 verify-rs is a simple cli tool for printing out several kinds of hashes from an input file.
 I just needed a simple tool to do this so I decided to write my own.
 It supports sha1, sha256, sha512, sha3_256, sha3_512, sha3_224, sha3_384, blake2s256, blake2b512 and blake3.